Jacksonian democracy: Factions

 The period from 1824 to 1832 was politically chaotic.
 The Federalist Party and the First Party System were dead and with no effective opposition, the old Democratic-Republican Party withered away.
 Every state had numerous political factions, but they did not cross state lines.
 Political coalitions formed and dissolved and politicians moved in and out of alliances.

 More former Democratic-Republicans supported Jackson, while others such as Henry Clay opposed him.
 More former Federalists, such as Daniel Webster, opposed Jackson, although some like James Buchanan supported him.
 In 1828, John Quincy Adams pulled together a network of factions called the National Republicans, but he was defeated by Jackson.
 By the late 1830s, the Jacksonian Democrats and the Whigs—a fusion of the National Republicans and other anti-Jackson parties—politically battled it out nationally and in every state.

+Red, white, and black: Race and power in the formation of Jacksonian-era political alliances

+According to historian Daniel Walker Howe in What Hath God Wrought: The Transformation of America, 1815–1848, Jacksonianism began with allegiance to Jackson the man.
+As one history put it, "While the Whigs denied it, their party really had its origin in Tennessee in opposition to Jackson."
+Jackson was an intensely partisan individual, in the most personal sense: his world was divided into friends to be enriched, and enemies to be extinguished.
+According to John Williams by way of John Floyd, "he [Jackson] never determined on the ruin of any man that he did not succeed."
+When Davy Crockett famously said "Since you have chosen a man with a timber toe to succeed me, you may all go to hell, and I will go to Texas," it was because Jackson had successfully sought his electoral defeat and backed his peg-legged opponent Adam Huntsman, using electioneering techniques, alleged Crockett, that were dishonorable if not explicitly corrupt.
+Crockett was targeted—in his words "hunted down like a wild varmint"—in part because he declined to endorse Jackson's inebriate nephew for a government job, and in part because he was the only Representative from Tennessee who voted against Indian Removal.